Neurodermatitis in Everyday Life: When Skin Calls for Gentle Solutions

 - Dosage: Use about one teaspoon of cream for both forearms

-- Application: Gently massage in using circular movements until the cream is completely absorbed
+- Application: Gently massage in with circular motions until the cream is fully absorbed

-- Regularity: Use daily even during symptom-free periods
+- Regularity: Apply daily even during symptom-free phases

-"Many of our customers report that they achieve the best results when they incorporate their eczema moisturizing care into their daily routine.
+"Many of our customers report that they achieve the best results when they integrate their neurodermatitis moisturizer as a fixed ritual into their daily routine.
 Consistency is the key to success." – Jiri Studnicky

-A well-thought-out skincare routine goes beyond simply applying moisturizer.
-Here's our proven step-by-step plan:
+A well-thought-out care routine goes beyond mere creaming.
+Here is our proven step-by-step plan:

 - Use lukewarm water (not hot) for washing